 The Regimental Quartermaster

-The Regimental Quartermaster sells attire and accessories for Civil War reenactments for all of the Civil war enthusiasts in your family.
+The Regimental Quartermaster sells attire and accessories for Civil War reenactments for all of the Civil War enthusiasts in your family.
 Other gift shops and art galleries specialize in historical and patriotic merchandise, including Blue & Gray Gift Shop, which is a local favorite.

 The Outlet Shoppes of Gettysburg

-For more mainstream fare, The Outlet Shoppes of Gettysburg boasts more than 60 stores including GAP Factory, Under Armor and POLO Ralph Lauren.
-The shops aren’t too far from from downtown Gettysburg and you are sure to see them on your way in and out of town if you are headed to or from Washington, D.C.
+For more mainstream fare, The Outlet Shoppes of Gettysburg boasts more than 60 stores including GAP Factory, Under Armor, and POLO Ralph Lauren.
+The shops aren’t too far from downtown Gettysburg and you are sure to see them on your way in and out of town if you are headed to or from Washington, D.C.

 Pin it and Start planning!